automagica/automagica/README.md

 The Automagica Portal is currently not available under an open source license.
 We offer a free environment for evaluation purposes at https://portal.automagica.com.
 If you would like to use the Automagica Portal within your company or organization, please contact us at sales@automagica.com.

+## Automagica & Docker
+All Automagica components can run inside Docker containers.
+Find out more in our [documentation](https://automagica.readthedocs.io/docker.html).

 ## Examples